-Expanding a user role guarantees that all users who hold this role will also have the new permission.
+You need the Role Admin permission to expand a user role by adding a new permission to the role.
+This option guarantees that all users who hold this role will have the new permission.

-1. Click Admin in the Navigation Toolbar, and click the Roles link.
+1. Click Admin in the Navigation Toolbar, and click the Roles link in the menu.

 2. In the Roles screen, locate the role that needs the additional permission, and click on it to select it.